fieldtrip/website/tutorial/mouse_eeg.md

 FIXME insert figure (13 ft_determine_coordsys)

-This gives a figure that shows the origin (white sphere), the x-, y-, and z-axes.
+This gives a figure that shows the origin as a white sphere, the x-axis in red, the y-axis in green and the z-axis in blue (remember RGB).
 We notice that the origin is not at Bregma, nor at the interaural point.
 This is inconsistent with the desired [coordinate system](/faq/coordsys#details_on_the_paxinos-franklin_mouse_coordinate_system), hence we have to realign the anatomical MRI.

 #### Coregistration using high-level graphical function